stooke/macos-build-openjdk8u/README.md

 This repo contains patches and information for setting up an environment to compile a JDK using the very latest tools.

 ### Caveats:
+Currently this works for me on one machine, fails on another.

 There is an issue during shutdown that has been solved in later JDKs, a crash in `PerfData::~PerfData()`.
 This can be avoided by (1) commenting out the code on macOS (fine if you didn't start your JVM via JNI) or by setting a command line option to not capture performance data in the first place.